VinitTomar/guide/docs/dynamo-db/03-table.md

   console.log(result);
 }
 ```

-In above code `result` will be similar to describe table operation.
+In the above code `result` will be similar to `describe` table operation.

 ### Delete
 To delete a table we use `DeleteTableCommand`.
-Only table name is required to delete a table.
+Only the table name is required to delete a table.

 ```ts showLineNumbers
 async function deleteMyTable() {